bencherdev/bencher/services/console/src/content/learn/infoq.md

 ```

 It's tempting to call this a job well done.
-We have have found and fixed our opportunity in that critical 3%.
+We have found and fixed our opportunity in that critical 3%.
 However, what's preventing us from introducing another performance regression just like `oops` in the future?
-For most software teams the answer to that is surprisingly, "Nothing."
+For most software projects the answer to that is surprisingly, "Nothing."
 This is where Continuous Benchmarking comes in.

 [thenewstack ebpf benchmark]: https://thenewstack.io/catch-performance-regressions-benchmark-ebpf-program/